StefanKruse/LAVESI/README.md

 ## Further hints:
 1. start in background not bound to your console session by "nohup ./LAVESI_WIND &"
 2. change the area size of simulation in /inc/declarations.h at "...treerows" and "...cols", values given in meters
-3. include environment and forcing files (available by the authors) and update path to them in code
+3. include environment and forcing files (available by the authors) and update according path variables in code